Topograph

 Registre des Bénéficiaires Effectifs (RBE)

 The RBE is Luxembourg's central register of beneficial owners, established in March 2019 under the law of 13 January 2019.
-It is also managed by LBR under the authority of the Ministry of Justice.
+It is managed by LBR under the authority of the Ministry of Justice.
 All entities registered with the RCS (except sole traders, temporary commercial companies, and joint ventures) must declare their beneficial owners within one month of any relevant event.

 The register contains: names and surnames of beneficial owners, dates of birth, nationalities, countries of residence, and the nature and extent of beneficial interests held.
 Addresses and national identification numbers are collected but not disclosed to most users.